vmware/versatile-data-kit/README.md

 # Overview

-Versatile Data Kit is a data engineering framework that enables Data Engineers to develop, troubleshoot, deploy, run, and manage data processing workloads (referred to as "Data Jobs").
-A "Data Job" enables Data Engineers to implement automated pull ingestion (E in ELT) and batch data transformation (T in ELT) into a database.
+Versatile Data Kit is a framework which enables Data Engineers to develop, deploy, run and manage Data Jobs. **A Data Job is data processing workload** and can be written in Python or SQL.
+A Data Job enables Data Engineers to implement automated pull ingestion (E in ELT) and batch data transformation (T in ELT) into a database or any type of data storage.

-# About Versatile Data Kit
+Versatile Data Kit consists of two main components:

+* A **Data SDK**, which provides all tools for data extraction, transformation and loading, as well as a plugin framework, which permits to extend the framework according to specific requirements of data application.
+* A **Control Service**, which permits to create, deploy, manage and execute Data Jobs in Kubernetes runtime environment.

-Versatile Data Kit provides an abstraction layer that helps solve common data engineering problems.
+To help solve common data engineering problems Versatile Data Kit:
+* allows ingestion of data from different sources including CSV files, JSON objects, data provided by REST API services, etc.,
-It can be called by the workflow engine with the goal of making data engineers more efficient (for example, it ensures data applications are packaged, versioned and deployed correctly, while dealing with credentials, retries, reconnects, etc.).
+* ensures data applications are packaged, versioned and deployed correctly, while dealing with credentials, retries, reconnects, etc.,
-Everything exposed by Versatile Data Kit provides built-in monitoring, troubleshooting, and smart notification capabilities.
-For example, tracking both code and data modifications and the relations between them enables engineers to troubleshoot more quickly and provides an easy revert to a stable version.
+* provides built-in monitoring and smart notification capabilities,
+* tracks both code and data modifications and the relations between them enabling engineers to troubleshoot faster as well as providing an easy revert to a stable version.

-Versatile Data Kit consists of:

-* Control Service which enables creating, deploying, managing and executing Data Jobs in a Kubernetes runtime environment.
-  It offers multitenancy support, SSO, Access Control and auditing capabilities.
-It exposes CLI.
-* A development Kit to develop, test and run Data Jobs on your machine.
-It comes with common functionality for data ingestion and processing.

 # Installation and Getting Started